 Before everyone goes away thinking that this is the best isekai light novel ever, I do want to mention some caveats.
 Despite the fact that the series eschews a lot of isekai tropes, it’s still anime as hell.
 There are lots of silly fanservice scenes between all the fighting and killing, which I enjoyed a lot myself, but will probably not be so well-received by others.
 Be prepared for problematic tropes that will somewhat undermine the social commentary in the story.

 In sum, The Witch of Tata is the kind of thing I read light novels for: An interesting core concept wrapped up in the kind of scenario you wouldn’t find outside of this subculture.
-It’s not a masterpiece by any means, and I’ll probably get bored of it if it keeps repeating the same style and storylines in later volumes, but the first book did win the 24th Dengeki Taisho for a reason.
+It’s not a masterpiece by any means, but the first book did win the 24th Dengeki Taisho for a reason.
 I recommend giving it a try if it ever comes out in English.